 - Business Statistics I (ECON 245) or Statistics Foundations (ECON 703) (or equivalent)

 - Taken the Graduate Record Examination (GRE) with a preferred score of 150 on the quantitative section of the exam.

 - Two letters of recommendation (in English) from individuals that can speak of your academic record.
-Letters need to be sent to:
+Letters can be sent to either:

 School of Graduate Studies